NuLL3rr0r/babaei-net-blog-source/content/en/post/2025-06-08-build-unreal-engine-from-github-source-code-gnu-linux-with-android-support/index.md

 $ make ShaderCompileWorker
 {{< /highlight >}}

-Also, you can choose your build profile as well, for example instead of building Unreal Editor using the `Development` profile, one can invoke the following to build Edtior using the `DebugGame` profile:
+Also, you can choose your build profile as well, for example instead of building Unreal Editor using the `Development` profile, one can invoke the following to build Editor using the `DebugGame` profile:

 {{< highlight zsh >}}
 $ make UnrealEditor-Linux-DebugGame